SUSE/scf/README.md

 * api does not come up correctly and is not performing migrations (curl output in logs)

     uaa is not functioning, try steps above

+* vagrant under VirtualBox freezing for no obvious reason: try enabling the "Use Host I/O Cache" option in `Settings->Storage->SATA Controller`.

 # Deploying SCF on Kubernetes